abraham-ukachi/module-connexion/README.md

 ## TODOs

+- [ ] Change the default input text & background color for Brave's autocomplete
 - [ ] Create a project-specific logo
 - [ ] Add localization / internationalization (at least: **english** & **french**)
 - [ ] Add mobile compatibility to all pages (i.e. make it responsive)